Tag: Hungry Lady Salad

 Thanksgiving Essential Recipes

-Thanksgiving.
-It’s a time to gather with family and friends, have a few laughs, some fun conversation and enjoy delicious food.
-But it can be a bit of chore to cook for a horde of family and friends, no matter how much you love them.
-This year however, I made it my mission to gather some recipes for you that were not only quick and easy but on the healthy side as well.
+This year I made it my mission to gather some recipes for you that were not only quick and easy but on the healthy side as well.
 These Thanksgiving essential recipes are some of my tried and true – the ones I turn to year after year that never fail to delight!
-Shall we get started?

 Crunchy Kale Chopped Salad with 3-Ingredient Hummus Dressing (Vegetarian, Gluten Free)